 What this means for you: If you see a student unexpectedly received full points, check the AI Feedback in the log.
 It may indicate that the AI couldn't parse the work, and you should review that submission manually.

-Scenario 2: The grade is 0.
 This is often intentional and a feature of the system's pre-checks.
 VelociGrader automatically assigns a grade of 0 if it detects:

-Scenario 3: The AI response was blocked.
 The AI has built-in safety filters.
 If a student's submission contains content that violates the safety policy (e.g., hate speech, harassment, etc.), the AI will refuse to process it.
 The log will show a "content generation blocked" message, and the submission will be graded as a 0.

 Because of these limitations, we strongly recommend a "trust, but verify" approach.